JordyvdNeut-Jool/CypressTestRunner/README.md

 When your build is done your have to open your chrome browser and go to manage extensions.

 Turn Developer mode on, 'load unpacked' here you have to select your /your/project/dist folder.

+When you make use of the location input, make sure that you have audit set to true in your .npmrc file.

 The installations are done now you can start testing!